microsoft/BotFramework-WebChat/samples/10.a.customization-card-components/README.md

 # Sample - Customize Web Chat with GitHub Stargazer Components

-A simple web page with a maximized Web Chat and hosted using React. his sample builds on top of the ideas expressed in sample [08.customization-user-highlighting](../08.customization-user-highlighting) and creates a function-based React component to display GitHub Stargazer cards.
+A simple web page with a maximized Web Chat and hosted using React.
+This sample builds on top of the ideas expressed in sample [08.customization-user-highlighting](../08.customization-user-highlighting) and creates a function-based React component to display GitHub Stargazer cards.
 This sample is implemented with React and makes changes that are based off of the [host with React sample](../03.a.host-with-react).

 # Test out the hosted sample